 Cons: Looooooonnnnnnnnggggggg Transitions.
 Dear lord I feel like I walked the length of a Par 4 between each hole and that was from longs.
 This could be due to an unseen obstacle but it definitely takes away from the course.

 It seems that the shorts were not really planned for logistically.
-If I were to play them I would finish at a short basket that was several hundred feet from the long basket and then I'd have to walk the crazy transition to the next hole as well.
+If I were to play them I would finish at a short basket that was several hundred feet from the long basket, walk to that basket, and then I'd have to walk the crazy transition to the next hole as well.

 Unfinished: There were still drag piles under baskets and in fairways and the course is pretty old at this point.
 Also navigation was very difficult.
 Some holes have signs leading you towards the next hole but many have either fallen down or never existed.